 As an alternative we recommend injecting low doses of Testosterone cypionate two to three times a week subcutaneously which will maintain more stable physiological levels and are less painless than intramuscular (IM) injections.

 Alternatively our laboratory also produces a range of testosterone esters for intramuscular injection which ideally should be administered IM weekly to maintain more stable levels.
-We produce testosterone cypionate, propionate or nandrolone decanoate injections.
+We produce testosterone cypionate and nandrolone decanoate injections.

 (4) SARM S22 – Selective Androgen Receptor Modulators (SARMs) provide an alternative to using testosterone as they provide the anabolic benefits of testosterone such as increased muscle mass, fat loss, and better bone density without the unwanted side effects such as aromatisation to estradiol, and conversion to di-hydro-testosterone (DHT).
 By stimulating the androgen receptor, SARMs can provide a similar therapeutic outcome to testosterone therapy without any increase in androgen levels.